Nathan Ross (producer): Television

 Ross is an Executive Producer on the HBO series, Big Little Lies, an adaptation of Liane Moriarty's 2014 darkly comic novel about three mothers of kindergartners, starring Nicole Kidman and Reese Witherspoon.
 The show premiered in February 2017.
 It won 8 Emmys at the 69th Annual Emmy Awards, including Outstanding Limited Series, with 16 overall nominations.
 At the 75th Annual Golden Globes, Big Little Lies won 4, including Best Limited Series or TV Movie, out of 6 nominations.
 The second season aired in 2018 with Meryl Streep added to the cast.

 Ross is also an Executive Producer alongside Jean-Marc Vallee on an adaptation of Gillian Flynn's debut thriller novel Sharp Objects.
 The limited series stars Amy Adams, Patricia Clarkson, and Chris Messina.

 Among its accolades, Clarkson won the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film and Adams received a nomination for the Golden Globe Award for Best Actress – Miniseries or Television Film.
 It also received eight nominations at the 71st Primetime Emmy Awards, including Outstanding Limited Series and acting nominations for Adams and Clarkson.

 Ross executive produced The Lady In the Lake for Apple.
 This straight-to-series limited mystery stars Academy Award winners Natalie Portman and Emmy Nominated Moses Ingram - and is directed by Alma Har’el.
 Fifth Season is the studio.

+In 2025, Ross was an executive producer on Critical Incident: Death at the Border, an HBO documentary directed by Rick Rowley about Anastasio Hernández Rojas's death in U.S. custody at the San Diego–Tijuana border in 2010.
+It premiered on December 29, 2025.
+The film won Outstanding Investigative Documentary at the News & Documentary Emmy Awards and was nominated for a Peabody Award.